Nickiam7/bsvc/README.md

 Basic four column grid that shrinks to two, double stacked columns at the 768px (md) breakpont.
 Each column contains a heading component.

+- The last column shows an `h` component passing content in through a block rather than the `text:` option.

 ```ruby
 <%= container do %>
   <%= row do |c| %>